Joewebsta/new-leash-on-life/README.md

 <a href="https://new-leash-on-life.vercel.app" target="_blank" rel="noopener noreferrer">Visit A New Leash on Life</a>

-View in Chrome or Firefox for best experience.
+View in Chrome or Firefox for the best experience.
+Despite my best efforts, I could not get the application working in Safari.
+The required cookies are not being set...

 ## Prerequisites